 More than half of the world's population is now online.
 According to a report by the digital agency We Are Social, more than four billion people used the Internet in 2019 - with more than one million people coming online for the first time each day.
 And with online activities such as cloud computing, streaming services and cashless payment systems on the up, the demand for online and digital services is constantly growing.

 The non-profit organisation The Shift Project (PDF) looked at nearly 170 international studies on the environmental impact of digital technologies.
 According to the experts, their share of global CO2 emissions increased from 2.5 to 3.7 percent between 2013 and 2018.
 That means that our use of digital technologies now actually causes more CO2 emissions and has a bigger impact on global warming than the entire aviation industry!
 According to estimates, the aviation industry caused around 2.5 percent (and rising) of emissions.
-These figures may vary slightly from study to study, as the energy consumption of digital technologies is difficult to quantify.
-However, it is clear that consumption levels are already high and, if developments continue at the same pace, they will continue to grow.
+These figures may vary slightly from study to study, as the energy consumption of digital technologies is difficult to quantify: because too little data is available, because technological advances and changing consumption habits cause them to change rapidly and because they're highly dependent on certain conditions (for example, the type of power that's being used).
+Researchers in a new study criticise the fact that the Shift Project figures were calculated using outdated data.
+The short study "Climate protection through digital technologies" (Klimaschutz durch digitale Technologien) from the Borderstep Institute compares various studies and comes to the conclusion that the greenhouse gas emissions caused by the production, operation and disposal of digital end devices and infrastructures are between 1.8 and 3.2 percent of global emissions (as of 2020).

 What digital activities are using the most energy?

-But online searches are by no means the core of the problem: the new power guzzler is in fact music and video streaming.
+But online searches are by no means the core of the problem: one of the biggest causes of the internet's huge power consumption is in fact music and video streaming.
 According to research by The Shift Project, 80 percent of all data flows through the net in the form of moving images.
 Online videos - available on different platforms and viewed without being downloaded - account for almost 60 percent of global data transfer.
 Transmitting these moving images requires huge amounts of data.
 And the higher the resolution, the more data is sent and received.

 According to The Shift Project, the average CO2 consumption of streamed online video is more than 300 million tons per year (based on measurements taken in 2018).
-This is the same as what Spain emits in a year.
+This is the same as emitted by the whole of Spain in a year.
 Another comparison out of interest: streaming ten hours of film in HD requires more bits and bytes than all of the articles in the English Internet encyclopedia Wikipedia put together.

 Music streaming also comes off quite badly: a new study by the universities of Glasgow and Oslo shows that music streaming services emitted around 200 to 350 million kilograms of greenhouse gas in 2015 and 2016.
 That means that using streaming services such as Spotify or Apple Music is in many cases more harmful to the climate than the production (and subsequent disposal) of CDs or records.